greyhats13/ols_platform/infrastructure/gcp/modules/compute/gkubernetes-engine/README.md

 - Terraform v0.14 or higher
 - Google Cloud Platform (GCP) account with appropriate permissions
 - Google Cloud SDK (gcloud) installed and configured

-## Contributing

-Contributions are welcome!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

-## License

-This module is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---